What is OEM Unlocking in Android? How to enable it?

 No, OEM Unlocking doesn’t void the warranty of your Android device.
 But, installing a custom ROM or unlocking the Bootloader may void the warranty.

-Can I Root Andriod Without unlocking bootloader?
+Can I root Android without unlocking bootloader?

 Yes, you can always root your android without unlocking bootloader.
 As rooting and bootloader unlocking is completely different.
 However, the easiest way to root a device is by unlocking the bootloader.